-Padar is a stunningly beautiful island and one of the only places in the world where you can find a pink, black and white sand beach all on one island.
+Padar is a stunningly beautiful island and one of the only places in the world where you can find pink, black, and white sand beaches all on one island.

 I have put together this complete visitor’s guide of Pulau Padar including where it is, how to get here, and what to expect when you arrive!